rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

     ...<TRUNCATED>...
     ```

+    !!! question

-10. From your output in the previous step, what exactly is the `wget` package?
-Hint: you can use the rpm query format option to view the description field for the download package.
+        From your output in the previous step, what exactly is the `wget` package?
+Hint: you can use the `rpm` query format option to view the description field for the download package.

-11. If you are interested in the `wget files-.rpm` package, you could list all the files included in the package by typing:
+10. If you are interested in the `wget files-.rpm` package, you could list all the files included in the package by typing:

-    ```
+    ```bash
-    $ rpm -qlp wget-*.rpm | head
+    rpm -qlp wget-*.rpm | head
     /etc/wgetrc
     /usr/bin/wget
     ...<TRUNCATED>...